BitKoda/100-days-of-code/log.md

 **TODONE:**
 1. Worked out the grid layout for exercise - well almost.
 Slight quirk with the width of on elements...

+### Day 13(14): January 14, 2021

+**Today's Progress**:
+1. Version 1 of RWD page exercise from Chapter 2 nearly complete.

+**Thoughts:** Progress at last - starting to get the hang of things!

+**TODO:**
+1. Finalise V1 of RWD page.

+**TODONE:**
+1. Sorted the slight quirk with the width of on elements.
+2. First attempt at RWD page exercise from Chapter 2 nearly complete.